Drug Free Workplace Policy

 Of particular note is the EAP which provides counseling and other services for qualified employees with substance abuse and other personal or emotional problems.
 The EAP will treat information obtained regarding an employee during participation in such programs or services as confidential, in accordance with federal and state laws.
 The College will not use an employee’s voluntary participation in an EAP program as a basis for corrective action.
 An employee may also request a leave of absence to obtain treatment for substance abuse, with documentation from a licensed health care provider providing that such treatment is required and undertaken.
 The granting and returning from medical leaves is subject to applicable HMC personnel policies.

-The Human Resources Department can also provide referral services for confidential, professional counseling, providing a constructive way for employees to voluntarily deal with drug or alcohol related and other problems.
-Employees who are also students should seek assistance for similar problems through the Student Health Center, Monsour Counseling Center or the Dean of Students’ office.
+The human resources office can also provide referral services for confidential, professional counseling, providing a constructive way for employees to voluntarily deal with drug or alcohol related and other problems.
+Employees who are also students should seek assistance for similar problems through the Student Health Center, Monsour Counseling Center or the dean of students’ office.

 Harvey Mudd College will impose sanctions on individuals and/or organizations that violate this policy.
 These sanctions will be consistently enforced and penalties will depend upon the severity of the offense.
 Penalties may include termination from employment and referral for prosecution of the most serious violations of law and this policy.
 For example, an employee found to be selling illegal drugs will be subject to discipline up to and including discharge from employment.
 Disciplinary action may be invoked entirely apart from any civil or criminal penalties that may apply to the employee or organization.